-As a result of the financial crisis in 2008, the U.S. and international banking regulators have been expressing concern about London Interbank Offered Rate (“LIBOR”) due to a lack of a deep and liquid market in unsecured intra-bank transactions, reducing the reliability of LIBOR indexes.
+As a result of the financial crisis in 2008, the U.S. and international banking regulators have expressed concern about London Interbank Offered Rate (“LIBOR”) due to a lack of a deep and liquid market in unsecured intra-bank transactions, reducing the reliability of LIBOR indexes.
 These regulators have stated that the market needs to transition to an alternative reference rate for floating rate transactions.

-On March 5, 2021, LIBOR’s primary regulatory, the United Kingdom’s Financial Conduct Authority (“UK FCA”), and the LIBOR administrator, ICE Benchmark Administration (“IBA”) formally announced that all LIBOR tenors will either be discontinued or declared non-representative as of June 30, 2023, with some being discontinued as early as December 31, 2021.
-Under the LIBOR fallback language provisions included in American AgCredit loan documents, legacy LIBOR loans will continue to be indexed to LIBOR until their first interest reset date after June 30, 2023.
+Unless a triggering event occurs requiring conversion to a replacement index, legacy LIBOR loans will continue to be indexed to LIBOR until their first interest reset date after June 30, 2023 pursuant to existing language included in American AgCredit loan documents.
 After that date, LIBOR indexed loans will transition to an alternative reference rate plus a spread adjustment.
 After December 31, 2021, American AgCredit will no longer enter into new contracts or renew existing contracts using a LIBOR index as a benchmark interest rate.

-Recently, U.S. banking regulators (including the Farm Credit Administration) issued supervisory guidance encouraging banks to transition away from using LIBOR for new loans as soon as practicable and in any event by December 31, 2021, and the banking regulators stated the following:
+U.S. banking regulators (including the Farm Credit Administration) issued supervisory guidance encouraging banks to transition away from using LIBOR for new loans as soon as practicable and in any event by December 31, 2021, and the banking regulators stated the following:

-- With respect to new financial contracts entered into before December 31, 2021, the regulators instructed banks/associations to either utilize a reference rate other than LIBOR or have robust fallback language in their loan documents that include a clearly defined alternative reference rate after LIBOR’s discontinuation.
+With respect to new financial contracts entered into before December 31, 2021, the regulators instructed banks/associations to either utilize a reference rate other than LIBOR or have robust fallback language in their loan documents that include a clearly defined alternative reference rate after LIBOR’s discontinuation.

-- With respect to new contracts entered into after December 31, 2021, the regulators instructed banks/associations that they will consider new instruments indexed to LIBOR, as a safety and soundness issue and encouraged institutions to stop entering into new LIBOR based contracts by the end of 2021.
+With respect to new contracts entered into after December 31, 2021, the regulators instructed banks/associations that they will consider new instruments indexed to LIBOR, as a safety and soundness issue and encouraged institutions to stop entering into new LIBOR based contracts by the end of 2021.
 The statement did include some exemptions for institutions for hedging and meeting obligations under legacy contracts.

 SOFR AS A REPLACEMENT REFERENCE RATE